 The issue wasn’t an exorbitant amount of homework, but rather that she had left this assignment for the last minute.
 With a week to complete a unit in her workbook, she hadn’t planned carefully enough, and now was scrambling to get it done the evening before it was due.

 This was the first year my oldest had received homework.
-Wanting to give her a sense of ownership over this responsibility, I had generally let her determine when and how to complete her work on time.
+Wanting to give her a sense of ownership over this responsibility, I had generally let her determine when and how to complete her work.

 But as I sat beside her and saw her struggle, I wondered if I had done too little to coach her in time management.
 Not wanting to become a dreaded helicopter parent, I had probably overcompensated in the opposite direction.